about you are the power

 - Building Community Roots – We find people who are in need, activate our Members to organize that community around their cause, and demonstrate that we care, our solutions work, and they are welcome to join us to accomplish even more.

 - Network Effect – We grow and nurture a network of engaged and likeminded activists, train them on best practices for organizing and winning on causes, and communicate the principle behind why our solutions work: that people flourish without coercion, force or theft.

 - Education and Action – For both our Members and the general public, we use these causes and our network as an opportunity to educate them about the foundational Principle of Human Respect, and give them a direct call to action to implement this Principle into practice.

-We empower people to work together to set our communities free, take the power away from government, and put it back in your hands, where it belongs.
+Our purpose is to use localized, grassroots, single-issue activism to empower people to work together to set our communities free, restore individual rights, and take the power away from government and put it back in your hands, where it belongs.

 Below you will find our Statement of Goals, our Statement of Values, our Accomplishments, and information about our Team.

 You Are The Power engages in activism to accomplish the following Goals:

 Empowerment: When people feel helpless in their communities against an overreaching government, we show them how much power they have to enact the changes they wish to make.
 For far too long, politicians and bureaucrats have convinced many that they have no power.
 We’re here to remind them that they do.